MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 The Plugin works together with "Asset Clean up" (https://wordpress.org/plugins/wp-asset-clean-up/ ).
 - I did not test other Plugins for Code-Optimization like Autooptimize or anything else.
 - The plugin was tested with wordpress versions 5.6 - 5.7 and PHP 7.4.x and 8.x.
+- The plugin was tested with other Plugins using leaflet Map:
+- It works together with:
+    - Leaflet Map (uses the same script-handle 'leaflet_js')
+    - Geo Mashup
+    - Google Maps Easy
+- It causes Javascript-Errors in browser with:
+    - GEO my Wordpress
+    - MapPress Maps for WordPress
+    - Leaflet Maps Marker
+    - Ultimate Maps by Supsystic
+    - WP GPX maps

+The new "Plugin-Checker" shows you an error message if one of the above plugins is used together with fotorama_multi.

 # Installation